Nianyi-GSND-Projects/GSND-5130-GP1/Draft 2/Thesis Draft.typ

 The final analysis reveals the distribution and underlying causes of this phenomenon.
 Our study examines the "2-week Minecraft phase" from psychological and social aspects, providing valuable insights for game developers seeking to enhance long-term player engagement and satisfaction.

-*Keywords:* Minecraft, Game psychology, Qualitative research, Cyclical engagement pattern
+*Keywords:* Minecraft, Game psychology, Cyclical engagement pattern

 #v(1em)
 // #outline()